 So I got the Facebook ID for the above profile which is 100006135782680

 To reveal the hidden photos you need to perform a Graph search on Facebook like –

-From here, you would be able to see hidden photos of the above profile-
+From here, you will be able to see hidden photos of the above profile-

-This method is nothing new but a Google Chrome extension which automates the above process and you just need to click on a button.
+This method is nothing new but a Google Chrome extension that automates the above process and you just need to click on a button.

-- Now go to the target user’s timeline and click on the PictureMate icon at the right top corner of Chrome.
+- Now go to the target user’s timeline and click on the PictureMate icon at the top right corner of Google Chrome.

 It will find the Numeric ID and will perform the graph search for you.

 But this extension will show you many redirect ads, which are quite annoying hence I don’t recommend it.

 Now you have a trick to see hidden photos on Facebook.
 What do you think let me know in the comments.

 A recent update by Facebook has limited the graph search since this tool is being used by online investigators to gather evidence of cyberbullying, a war crime, and human trafficking.